Kalvium-Program/labs-js-smartphones/README.md

 - if the calculated price is less than or equal to zero, return ```Customer has no more amount```.
 - else return the remaining amount after buying the android phone.
 ```
-return 'Customer has remaining Rs.'+this.price +' after buying the Iphone';
+return 'Customer has remaining Rs.'+this.price +' after buying an Iphone';
 ```
 - else if the amount is less than the Iphone price, then return
 ```